mattbasta/mattbasta.github.com/résumé.md

 * Full Time (June 2012 - December 2013)
 * Contractor, Intern (May 2010 - June 2012)

-At Mozilla, I have led development of the Firefox Marketplace front-end.
+At Mozilla I led development of the Firefox Marketplace front-end.
 As an intern, I developed static and dynamic analysis tools which inspect addons.mozilla.org submissions for best practices and malicious code.
 As a contractor, I ported these tools for use with the Marketplace and HTML5 apps.